 Tablet Weaving and Ply-Splitting Books, Tools & Kits

-Also in my Ply-Splitting Gallery, you can see examples of ply-splitting by Peter Collingwood, Kay Sekimachi, other contemporary artists, and traditional ply-split braiding from India and Turkey.
+Also, see examples of ply-splitting by Peter Collingwood, Kay Sekimachi, other contemporary artists, and traditional ply-split braiding from India and Turkey.
 Click on any image to read details and see a larger view.

 Learn the techniques of ply-splitting with my books How to Make Ply-Split Braids & Bands and How to Make Ply-Split Baskets, and with my Kits for Ply-Split Braids and Ornaments and Kits for Ply-Split Baskets.